pnnl/memgaze/README-notes.md

     - distribute contenst of 'bin'
     - add mem-trace
     - add install to PREFIX
+    - 'Makefile' Do not need loop -- auto-handled by MK_SUBDIRS

   - [[new]] exe details for experiments, incl. miniVite